odewahn/docker-jumpstart/overview.md

 ef9bd2df07c6        ubuntu:latest         /bin/bash           4 days ago          Exited (0) 13 hours ago                         simple_flask
 ```

-As you'll see, although the container has stopped running (i.e., it's status has changed from Up to Exited), the container itself is still there.
+As you'll see, although the container has stopped running (i.e., its status has changed from Up to Exited), the container itself is still there.
 In fact, unless you use the "-rm" option when you start a container, it will always leave this remnant image behind.
 And, if left unchecked, after a while you'll consume your entire disk with stopped containers.

 Why is it like this, you might ask?
-The answer lies in Docker's need to get a clean files tate for a commit.
+The answer lies in Docker's need to get a clean files state for a commit.
 In a container is running, it can mean that there are open files or processes that could interfere with the ability to save the state of the filesystem.
-So, rather than destroy the container automatically, Docker saves its state so that you can get a nice, clean commit image.
+So, rather than destroy the container automatically, Docker saves it to enable you to get a nice, clean commit image.
 So, killing the image is really the same as just pausing it.

 So, to get rid of this ghost container, you need to use "docker rm":